schism-dev/schism/src/Utility/Pre-Processing/Pacific_project_2021/Readme.md

 (2) Interp script is interpolate_depth_structured2_mpi.f90
 (3) ~147 tide gauges are in: Pacific_tide_stations.bp
 (4) new*.map are different versions of SMS maps
+      new6: new4a-5 with finer resolution (8-10km) in ocean (@h=4km), 6km along US-Canada west coast.
+2.4M nodes
+      new7: from Wei.
+Refined west coast & AK from new6. ~2.5Mil nodes
+      new10: new7 with a few arcs near Jap Trench removed; Seto Inland Sea, Guam edited to better acommodate tide gauges.